unlock-protocol/unlock/unlock-protocol-com/blog/discount-codes.md

 ![enter coupon](/images/blog/promo-codes/promo-screen.jpeg)

 Of course, this is "safe" and evesdropping on the transaction from a block explorer will not let someone _guess_ promo codes.
-Like always we published the [source code on Github](https://github.com/unlock-protocol/discount-hook) along with detailed explainations on how to set this up for your own lock contract.
+Like always, we published the [source code on Github](https://github.com/unlock-protocol/discount-hook) along with detailed explainations on how to set this up for your own lock contract.